Accident or Illness On Board a Cruise Ship?

 The cruise line’s responsibility for the safety of the ship’s passengers begins from the point of embarkation and ends after the point of disembarkation.

-It is very important to know whether or not the Athens Convention applies if you have suffered an accident at sea or from an illness onboard a cruise ship.
+It is very important to know whether or not the Athens Convention or other regulation applies if you have suffered an accident at sea.,

 When the Athens Convention applies, an injured passenger has only 2 years from the date of suffering their injury or illness to commence proceedings in the Admiralty Division of the High Court.
-If court proceedings are not issued then claim will be time barred.
+If court proceedings are not issued in time then claim will be time barred.
+You usually have three years in the County Courts which may sound like a lot but for high value accident claims, when the extent of the injury and life-changing consequences may not be known immediately, it can take a lot longer to prepare your claim so you do not lose out.

 The Athens Convention provides a fault based regime and operates in favour of the injured passenger – it imposes a presumption of fault on the carrier meaning the cruise line must prove the accident wasn’t their fault if the passenger was injured or became ill during the cruise.